The Vanishing Shadows: Vietnamese Children Trafficked into Europe’s Underbelly

 Theoretically, the children will be assigned by a judge to the care of child welfare (ASE) who processes them and them places the children in homes like foster care or shelters.

 However, the system is racked with failures and weaknesses, leaving the children incredibly vulnerable.
 The phone numbers which used to connect to the ASE switchboard are no longer in service, leaving them often unaware of new arrivals.
 ASE officials complain they are only half-staffed and lack sufficient personnel to handle picking the children up and processing them directly.
-Instead, border patrol and police forces take the children directly to the homes or shelters, but ASE is often left uninformed of the placement.
+Instead, border patrol and police forces often take the children directly to the homes or shelters, without informing ASE of the placement.
 ASE has not actually picked up and placed a child directly since 2019 and appears to have insufficient information to know where all the children are or how many have even disappeared.

 Of those targeted by traffickers, Vietnamese children have been acknowledged to be the most common as 100% of those processed through ASE vanished between 2018 and 2019, not including those in the years preceding.

 Between 2013 – 2017 in the Netherlands, Vietnam again was the second largest source of trafficked children, falling right behind Dutch citizens (National Rapporteur).
-Vietnamese children have historically reported that Dutch and German embassies in Vietnam are common sources for illegal visas owing to corrupt relations between smugglers and embassy officials (ECPAT).
+Recovered victims have historically reported that Dutch and German embassies in Vietnam are common sources for illegal visas owing to corrupt relations between smugglers and embassy officials (ECPAT).

-Many of these victims end up in the UK or are shuffled on to other countries as their final destination (Einashe and Terlingen)
+Many of these victims end up in the UK or are shuffled on to other countries as their final destination (Einashe and Terlingen).
+Recent reports confirm Vietnamese boys in Dutch care often disappear, linked to drug production and trafficking networks funneling them to the UK for exploitation (Missing Children Data)

 Case Studies in trafficking (ECPAT)

-Despite all of these reports, the Dutch government has stated that there is no evidence to suggest there was a smuggling network in existence (Terlingen).
+Despite all of these reports, the Dutch government has stated that there is no evidence to suggest there is a smuggling network in existence (Terlingen).
 They still have no information regarding who took the children, the circumstances of their disappearance, or where they are today.
-A supposed ‘investigation’ in 2016 lasted a meagre two months and consisted apparently of two detectives asking for data before it was dropped.
+A supposed ‘investigation’ in 2016 lasted a meager two months and consisted apparently of two detectives asking for data before the study was closed.
 Though Parliament was told the investigation brought forth no new information, police admitted it was actually dropped because of anticipated difficulty in getting Vietnam’s help in addressing the issue (NL Times).
 They also acknowledged that evidence of the smuggling network did actually exist.

 Officials claim there have been two newer investigations, but that nothing ‘criminal’ was found; however, this speaks more to the Government’s inability to do its job protecting children in its care than the actual issue of whether or not the trafficking exists in our opinion.